How To Develop Effective Change Leadership

 The thing is I have learned to be confident and sociable.
 It did not all come naturally.
 I am more inclined to listen than to speak, to watch from the back than to step up to the front.
 I had to teach myself to be more outgoing and self-confident.

 And that is an important fact.
-You can teach yourself to be more outgoing and to actually enjoy presentations and public speaking.
+You can teach yourself to be more outgoing, enjoy presentations, and be confident when public speaking.
 I regularly have to speak to large groups of people – often in their hundreds – and I have learned to love it.
 Yes, you heard me right; love it!

 You don’t need to lose your introvert superpowers; embrace them but also draw on extrovert strengths to give yourself an extra boost.